abrahamneben/vimium/README.md

+# Changes in this Fork

+Vimium doesn't always identify *all* clickable elements, and sometimes it identifies *too many* clickable elements and clutters the screen with link hints.
+To resolve these issues, this fork adds two new fields in the Vimium options.

+#### Excluded class selectors
+Enter a newline-separated list of CSS selectors to exclude them from getting link hints.

+#### Force clickable class selectors
+Enter a newline-separated list of CSS selectors to force Vimium to treat them as clickable.

 # Vimium - The Hacker's Browser

 Vimium is a browser extension that provides keyboard-based navigation and control of the web in the